2026 Federal Tax Brackets: Rates, Ranges & What Changed

 A bigger standard deduction means more of your income is tax-free before the brackets kick in.
 About 90% of filers take the standard deduction rather than itemizing.

-The state and local tax (SALT) deduction cap jumped from $10,000 to $40,000 under the One Big Beautiful Bill Act.
-For taxpayers in high-tax states like New York, California, and New Jersey who itemize deductions, this means up to $30,000 more in deductible state and local taxes.
-If your combined state income taxes and property taxes exceed $10,000 (common in these states), you can now deduct up to four times more than before.
+The state and local tax (SALT) deduction cap jumped from $10,000 to $40,400 under the One Big Beautiful Bill Act.
+For taxpayers in high-tax states like New York, California, and New Jersey who itemize deductions, this means up to $30,400 more in deductible state and local taxes.
+If your combined state income taxes and property taxes exceed $10,000 (common in these states), you can now deduct significantly more than before.

 Child Tax Credit increased to $2,500